MarkSFrancis/vue-microfrontend/README.md

 ### Pros

-- Can organise by domains, employing DDD across multiple repositories, and deploy indepdendantly
+- Can organise by domains, employing DDD across multiple repositories, and deploy independantly
 - Teams can decide what components to make public for consumers, and what to keep private
 - Breaking changes are handled at compile time, not in production
 - Great DX.
 You'll still get type-safety, intellisense, and compilers checking your code's compatibility with the remote code